brookhong/Surfingkeys/README.md

 ### Edit any input on html page

 In normal mode, press capital `I`, then use a hint letter to pick up a input box.
 A vim editor is opened for you to edit text.
-The vim editor is opened in lightly different way for `input` and `textarea`.
+The vim editor is opened in slightly different way for `<input>`, `<textarea>`, and `<select>` elements.

-For `input` element, the vim editor has only one line, you use vim-bindings keys to edit your text, then press `Enter` or `:w` to write your text back to the input element.
+For `<input>` elements, the vim editor has only one line, and you use vim key bindings to edit your text.
+Then press `Enter` or `:w` to write your text back to the `<input>` element.

 ![input_with_vim](https://cloud.githubusercontent.com/assets/288207/17644219/75a72b2e-61b3-11e6-8ce2-06c9cc94aeca.gif)

-For `textarea` element, the vim editor is opened in bigger size, after you complete your edit, then press `Ctrl-Enter` or `:w` to write your text back to the textarea element.
+For `<textarea>` elements, the vim editor is opened in bigger size.
+After you complete your edits, press `Ctrl-Enter` or `:w` to write your text back to the `<textarea>` element.

 ![textarea_with_vim](https://cloud.githubusercontent.com/assets/288207/17644217/75a27e44-61b3-11e6-8f21-9cd79d3c5776.gif)

-For `select` element, the vim editor is opened in bigger size, you are expected to edit the text, instead of, to search your option and jump to the line, then press `Enter` to select it.
-This is much handy for `select` element that has dozens of options.
+For `<select>` elements, the vim editor is again opened in bigger size.
+Instead of editing the text, search for the desired option and jump to the line, then press `Enter` to select it.
+This is handy for `<select>` elements which have lots of options.

 ![select_with_vim](https://cloud.githubusercontent.com/assets/288207/17644218/75a458a4-61b3-11e6-8ce7-eedcc996745c.gif)